-Two workshops are scheduled in Genoa and Sycamore February 23-24 to create prayer beads to guide our prayers this Lent and in time to come.
+Three workshops are scheduled in Genoa and Sycamore February 23-24 and March 3 to create prayer beads to guide our prayers this Lent and in time to come.
 The workshops will be followed by optional 4-session studies on learning to use prayer beads and the history of this ancient practice, offered at various times.
 Let us know of your interest.

 Share your ideas for where we could make a difference - what needs do you see in the Genoa area that a faith community might help address?